 or (vi), the determinations made by the Tax Advisor pursuant to this Section 5.3(b)(iv) shall be binding upon Executive and the Company.
 If Executive questions or disputes any of the determinations made by the Tax Advisor and Executive and the Company are unable to resolve Executive's questions or disputes to Executive's satisfaction within fifteen (15) days after Executive gives notice to the Company of his questions or disputes, Executive and the Company shall jointly appoint an independent accountant (the "Accountant"), whose fees and expenses shall be equally borne and directly paid by the Company and Executive, to review the determinations made by the Tax Advisor, to modify those determinations as necessary, and to deliver a written report of any modifications, including detailed supporting calculations.
-If Executive and the Company shall each select one individual accountant or firm to serve as Accountant, then Executive and the Company shall each select one individual accountant.
+If Executive and the Company cannot agree on the individual accountant or firm to serve as Accountant, then Executive and the Company shall each select one individual accountant or accounting firm and those two shall jointly select the individual or accounting firm to serve as the Accountant.
 Except as otherwise provided in Section 5.3(b)(v) or (vi) below, the determinations made by the Accountant pursuant to this Section 5.3(b)(iv) shall be binding upon Executive and the Company.